 Considering historical observations, DBRS used higher nominal recovery assumptions for higher rating levels (AA (low) and above).
-Using higher recovery rate assumptions results in lower expected loss benchmarks, which means that a loan portfolio backing an untranched Pass-Through Instrument needs to be of a higher credit quality to be assigned such ratings.
-Because the expected loss benchmarks for higher ratings were derived using higher nominal recovery assumptions, untranched Pass-Through Instruments backed by loan portfolios of highly-rated loans do not necessarily get assigned an EL Rating at the same level as the average Long-Term Obligations Rating of the portfolio's assets.
+Using higher recovery rate assumptions results in lower expected loss benchmarks, which means that a loan portfolio needs to be of a higher credit quality to be assigned such ratings.
+Because the expected loss benchmarks for higher ratings were derived using higher nominal recovery assumptions, loan portfolios of highly-rated loans do not necessarily get assigned an EL Rating at the same level as the average Long-Term Obligations Rating of the portfolio's assets.